 It’s so important to listen to your body, and what it’s telling you you need.
 If your body says to simply “rest,” rest!
 All of these remedies will be here for you to try again tomorrow.

 But if you’re feeling like you might want to try getting up, start with just walking around your house.
-Do some cat/cows on the floor.
-You might just start to feel a little better.
+Put on a song and dance.
+Do a Downdog.
+You might just feel better.